IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-05-26-Hello-World.md

 8. Loop optimizations<br>

 ...<br>
  and many more optimizations, each of which deserve a 15 hour course in it's entirety.
+(Nope, I am not going to explain them here)

 ~~~~
 	.file	"temp.c"
 	.section	.rodata